Keep calm and carry on: A guide to managing your anger

 Like all emotions, anger can make you feel different things, such as being irritated, frustrated, or enraged.
 It can be caused by external events, such as someone cutting you off in traffic, or internal events, like feeling disappointed by your latest exam results.

-And there’s nothing wrong with feeling angry for the most part; in fact, MensLine Australia states “it can be a healthy emotion when it’s expressed appropriately and in proportion to the situation.”
+Anger is a healthy emotion when it’s expressed appropriately and in proportion to the situation.
 An example of this might be using the anger from your exam results as motivation to study harder for the next one.

 But problems can arise if your anger causes you to hurt others or yourself, as a result of arguments, physical fights, abuse, assault and self-harm.